Hands-On Projects for Teaching the Body Systems

 A Few Tips for Teachers

-To save time you can cut the straws ahead of time.
+• Cut the straws ahead of time.

 Extension Questions